 Memory games: This one kept my daughter and I talking for a good 45 minutes straight the other day.
 It starts with “I am going camping and I am going to bring along” then every person who plays will have to recite what has been said before as well as what they’ll bring.
 What will be brought can be random or it could go alphabetically.
 So for example, I am going camping and I am going to bring along an apple, a bird feeder, a candle, doughnuts, etc.

 What’s their story: If you’re on a trail with a lot of other hikers, you could try to guess where other people are from and their story.
 Remember that kids love to get silly.
 So, you might have somehow taken a walk on a distant planet and all these people you’re passing are aliens who love to eat books.
 You’ll have to guess the book they love to eat.
 Or maybe guess their names, the town they were born in, the name of their pets.
 Just remember to be polite (especially when in ear shot of the passers-by)!

 How’d that go again?
 I love this idea from Jess Connell.
 All you do is try to recount in as much detail as possible how their favourite story or movie plays out.
 I see the potential to occupy a lot of time.

-Maybe you have a Lego fan in your family?
-I’m always surprised how many hours can pass listening to my son discuss Lego sets in surprising detail.
+Tell me about it: Maybe you have a Lego or Minecraft fan in your family?
+I’m always surprised how many hours can pass listening to my son discuss Lego sets or Minecraft builds in surprising detail.